Medicinal history| Hiroshima Ginkgo + video | More history

 One year after his discovery Hirase resigned as an assistant and became a school teacher of a middle school, possibly caused by his unpleasant position not having a university education.

-his scientific efforts were very much appreciated by his collegues and
+his time his scientific efforts were very much appreciated by his collegues

 later became Professor of Botany at Tokyo Imperial University and wrote